 The Guidelines for Chapters Seeking Subsidies has been included below to help EDS Chapter Chairs define what activities/programs qualify for subsidy funding.
 If you would like further information on this program, please contact the Laura Riello.

 EDS chapters requesting funding support through the EDS Chapter Subsidy Program may receive a subsidy, but not more than once a year and is not automatically renewed for subsequent years.

-A chapter desiring a subsidy for the upcoming year must submit a chapter subsidy request form by September 1st.
+A chapter desiring a subsidy for the upcoming year must submit a chapter subsidy request form by September 1st (currently on hold for 2020).
 The request form should contain a brief description of activities for which the funds will be allocated, the existing and previous sources of funding for such activities, a budget including the specific amount requested from EDS, chapter's membership growth during the past two years, and the anticipated benefits for the chapter, EDS and IEEE.
 If the Chapter has received subsidy in the previous two years, details of its utilization and benefits received through technical meetings, outreach programs as well as the resultant membership growth needs to be highlighted.